cse110-sp23-group14/group14-super-linter-tester/admin/cipipeline/phase1.md

 ## Linting and Code Style Enforcement
-We are using VSCode for linter...
+We are using VSCode as our linter.
+It will analyze our source code for us and flag programming errors, stylistic errors, bugs, inconsistencies, and other problems in general.

 ## Code Quality Via Tool
 We are using CodeClimate to enforce code quality.
 It will help us to write pure code, which will be easy-to-read and have practical results.